 We design, manufacture and sell a wide range of display systems to customers throughout the world.
 We focus our sales and marketing efforts on markets, geographical regions and products.
-Our five segments consist of four domestic business units and an International business unit.
-The four domestic business units consist of Live Events, Commercial, Schools and Theatres, and Transportation.
+Our five business segments consist of four domestic business units and an International business unit.
+The four domestic business units consist of Live Events, Commercial, Schools and Theatres, and Transportation, which include the geographic territories of the United States and Canada.